Vicky Di Ciacca (Chair)

 Vicky is a co-founder and director of Be Positive, a specialist Business Analysis consultancy.
 She has over 20 years’ experience working with companies to deliver organisational change – balancing the need to operate in changing commercial and regulatory environments with the need to ensure good governance.
 Vicky has worked with a range of organisations – from international corporations to educational establishments, from Financial Services companies to charities.

-First Job: I started working in a high street jewellery shop aged 16.
+First Job: I started working in a high street jewelry shop aged 16.
 I became an expert in changing watch batteries and watch straps.

 Strongest memory of your first job: The really fiddly springs in watch straps that used to ping across the tiny workshop when I was trying to change them.
 And the patience of my first manager when I had to ask her (yet again) for more springs.